Licensed Professional Counselor Supervision

 Pros/Cons of Private Practice vs. Institution

-- The advantage of working in a clinic or hospital is that clients will be provided for you (in some cases a low volume, in others a high volume) and you will have the resources of the hospital or clinic at your disposal.
+- The advantage of working in a clinic or hospital is that clients will be provided for you (in some cases in low volume, others in high volume) and you will have the resources of the hospital or clinic at your disposal (such as additional practitioners in which to seek consultation).
 The disadvantage is that you will have set hours and oftentimes lower pay.
-Keep in mind that it is often harder to find opportunities in clinics and hospitals as they fill up fast and sometimes have a longer hiring process.
-Sometimes hospital settings have more diverse clients, but sometimes your role within the organization may put you in situations where you are doing the same task over and over with very similar types of clients.
-For example in a hospital intake setting you will primarily be assessing patients for risk of self harm and criteria that may qualify them for admission and nothing else.
+Keep in mind that it is often harder to find opportunities in clinics and hospitals as they fill up quickly and may involve a longer hiring process.
+Oftentimes hospital settings have more diverse clients, but sometimes your role within the organization may put you in situations where you are doing the same task over and over with very similar types of clients.
+For example, in a hospital intake setting you may primarily be assessing patients for risk of self harm and criteria that may qualify them for admission, and nothing else.

 State Licensing Board Requirements for Licensed Professional Counselors